 What does the research show on the emotional and mental health of adopted children?
 How do adoptees fare later in life?
 In this course, Dr. Kathleen Whitten, a developmental psychologist and adoptive mother who researches the mental health of adopted children, discusses which factors have the greatest impact on adopted children and how parents can best help their children.

 This course includes:

-- Generally when you look at the research as a whole, how does the mental health of adopted persons fare in comparison to non-adopted people?
+- How does the general mental health of adopted persons fare in comparison to non-adopted people?

 - What factors affect how much faith you should put in the research results?

 - What factors influence the mental health of adopted children?

 - Has research been able to tease out the protective factors that help some kids thrive despite risk factors while others suffer?

 - Why is there seemingly such variation in the results of adoption research on the mental health of adoptees?